 Make sure your investment plan is up to date

-Your investment plan or strategy should be in line with your tolerance to risk, ability to absorb loss, time horizon and investment goals.
+Your investment plan or strategy should be in line with your tolerance to risk, ability to absorb loss, accessibility, time horizon and investment goals.
 Making sure your plan is current may help you ride out any unpredictability.

 For this reason, it's important to regularly review your investment portfolio and change any parts of your investment strategy, if necessary.
 For example, you may decide to put off that planned purchase until a later date when market conditions have settled.
 Or it may mean considering a different approach to risk.

 We're here to help you achieve your financial goals.
-So if you still have any concerns or questions either about your portfolio or investment plan, please contact a Financial Planning Manager.
+So if you still have any concerns or questions either about your portfolio or investment plan, please contact a Financial Adviser.
 They will be happy to speak to you about your options, and make sure your investments remain right for you.